Want to visit Cueva del Indio in Arecibo? Here’s what you need to know.

 If you’re visiting Puerto Rico, you can access this location on a day trip from San Juan.

-The caves are made of natural limestone and originally served as a meeting place for Taino indians, the indigenous people of Puerto Rico prior to the arrival of Christopher Columbus in 1493.
+Cueva del Indio is a natural limestone cave that originally served as a meeting place for Taino indians, the indigenous people of Puerto Rico prior to the arrival of Christopher Columbus in 1493.

 While it’s sad to see ancient carvings spoiled by modern key scratches, the island attempts to preserve the area as much as possible.

-The owners of the parking lot adjacent to the beach have set up a makeshift entrance and charge $5 a person to park, but they are not officially affiliated with the site.
-If you can park elsewhere, you can enter for free.
+The owners of the parking lot adjacent to the beach have set up a makeshift entrance and charge $10 a car to park.

 How to get to La Cueva del Indio

 Just plug the destination into your GPS (Americans will be happy to know there is no need to use roaming or international data plans in Puerto Rico) and follow the directions.

 The tide is unpredictable in the area and while some daredevils dive off the cliffs, I certainly wouldn’t recommend it as there are rocks in the water.
 This is a good place for exploring and sunbathing, not necessarily swimming.

-Is Cueva del Indio Worth the Trip?
+Is Cueva del Indio worth the trip?

 It makes an east day trip from San Juan and allows you to see a different side of the island than just the cruise port.

 Go ahead, have an adventure!
-Till next time, safe travels.